RobiFox/JFunction/README.md

 - Create complex functions more easily, such as circles.

 ### How to Use?
+You will first have to add [Gson](https://github.com/google/gson) as library.

 Create a project that uses JFunction as a library.
 Create a function.json file in the src folder:
 ```json